-The powerful lotus plant has been used in East and South East Asian traditional medicine and cuisine for centuries.
-The lotus’ long history has earned it the title of India’s national flower and a symbol of purity in Buddhist and Hindu traditions.
+The powerful lotus plant has been used in East and Southeast Asian traditional medicine and cuisine for centuries.
+The lotus has the title of India’s national flower and is a symbol of purity in Buddhist and Hindu traditions.

-A bowl-shaped perennial, the lotus is often confused with water lilies.
-There are over 100 species of lotus, but you’re probably most familiar with the white single-flower lotus, which has around two-dozen petals.
-Other types include the double-flowered lotus, which can have over 100 petals, as well as pink and red varieties.
+The lotus is a bowl-shaped perennial and is often confused with water lilies.
+There are over 100 species of lotus.
+You’re probably most familiar with the white single-flower lotus, which has around two dozen petals.
+Other types of lotuses include the double-flowered lotus, which can have over 100 petals, as well as pink and red varieties.

-Although this plant goes back generations, the science behind its medicinal potential has only recently come under study.
+This plant’s medicinal usage goes back generations but the science behind its potential has only recently come under study.
 What kinds of conditions might this flower be able to treat?

 Note: People suffering from constipation should avoid using lotus.

-2. Lower your blood sugar and cholesterol.
 Lotus root contains both fiber and complex carbohydrates.
-These two components work together to help manage your body’s cholesterol and blood sugar and help maintain a slow and steady digestive process.
+These two components work together to help manage your body’s cholesterol and blood sugar.
+Fiber and complex carbohydrates also help maintain a slow and steady digestive process.

-4. How about some lotus for lunch?
-The stem of the lotus plant is full of minerals and nutrients — such as vitamin C — that are important for your body’s day-to-day function.
+The stem of the lotus plant is full of minerals and nutrients — such as vitamin C — that are important for your body’s daily function.
 One of these minerals is potassium, which helps regulate blood pressure.

-5. No more acne?
-If you struggle with acne, lotus might be able to help.
+Lotus might be able to help you in your struggle with acne.
 Sebum is the waxy substance that can cause acne breakouts when it builds up and clogs your skin’s pores.
-According to 2013 research, adding lotus to green tea can significantly reduce the amount of sebum that your glands produce.
+Adding lotus to green tea and applying it to the face can significantly reduce the amount of sebum that your glands produce, according to

-6. Ease your period.
-Lotus leaves and root extracts have been used in traditional Chinese medicine to help regulate the menstrual cycle and stop excess bleeding.
-There isn’t a lot of scientific research to back these claims, but some practitioners suggest that drinking lotus root juice or lotus soup can help you avoid anemia after menstruation by building blood to replace what was lost.
+Lotus leaves and root extracts have long been used in traditional Chinese medicine to help regulate the menstrual cycle and stop excess bleeding.
+There isn’t a lot of scientific research to back these claims.
+Some practitioners suggest that drinking lotus root juice or lotus soup can help you avoid anemia after menstruation by building blood to replace what was lost.

 The lotus is a beautiful symbol of healing.
-The flower is certainly not new to medicine, but scientific research is still underway to uncover how this powerful plant works and new ways to put it to use.
+The flower is certainly not new to medicine, but scientific research is still underway to uncover how this powerful plant works, as well as new ways to put it to use.

 Consider trying a simple lotus remedy or supplement for a natural healing approach.
-As with all herbal remedies, be sure to talk to your doctor before including lotus in your daily regimen.
+Be sure to talk to your doctor before attempting to use lotus as an herbal remedy.
 It may interact with various medications and health conditions.